 The Commission should acknowledge this coming reality and accommodate its inevitability.
 Key in doing this is to ensure and expedite a fair and transparent resolution to the stranded cost issue associated with departing IOU-bundled customer load (e.g., Power Charge Indifferent Adjustment and/or Portfolio Allocation Mechanism).
 A fair resolution to this will allow non-IOU LSEs to develop secure, longer-term business plans which incorporate municipal and market-based financing which will stabilize and lower rates for all customers – including residential and low-income.

 The IOUs’ focus should be on designing, operating and maintaining the distribution “grid of the future” that will accommodate growing markets that allow customer choice whether that be from alternative LSEs or from new technology providers (EV, storage, distributed generation, demand response, and load-shifting measures).
+There are models in the U.S. and in Europe which operate with IOUs only as transmission and distribution grid operators with wholesale power, retail ratemaking and customer programs managed by others.
+As customers become more engaged because of choice and new technologies, local governments are best positioned, and appropriately motivated to be in charge of these efforts.

 This panel’s customer representatives made it clear that customers do not support creating regulations to “wind-back” the market and restrict customer choices to create a level playing for utilities to compete with the market.
 LACCE supports this position.

 Q. Should residential customers have access to alternative retail suppliers other than CCAs?
 If so, describe the types of choices you want to have?

 Residential customers should not be restricted regarding access to retail suppliers.
 In the past, Direct Access providers have aggregated residential customers for service – that should not be restricted.
 Residential customers will have choice between CCAs, IOUs and Direct Access providers.
 They should also have choice for self-service under: independent distributed generation, community solar, storage, EV charging and storage, demand response, time-of-use behavioral use, and time-of-use load shifting programs.
 As it may seem that residential (and low-income) customers will not migrate in large percentages to Direct Access, it will be incumbent on CCAs and/or IOUs to ensure residential customers have access to these programs.
-Having options is the basic premise behind “customer choice”.
+Having options is the basic premise behind “customer choice” and local governments are best positioned to deliver these choices.

 Q. One concern about expanding consumer choice is safeguarding consumer from bad actors.
 What consumer protections need to be in place going forward?
 Are there any specific conditions, beyond essential consumer protections, that should be imposed on non-Utility load serving entities that want to serve the residential market?
 Should consumer protections be limited to for-profit entities and not CCAs?
 Should the regulated utilities always be available as a provider of last resort?